 What Happens if You Haven’t Washed Bed Sheets in a Year?

-In addition, the average human loses nearly five thousand skin cells in an average day, and up to 1/3rd of those will end up on your bed sheets.
+In addition, the average human loses nearly 5000 skin cells daily, and up to one-third of those will end up on your bed sheets.

 Saliva, nasal mucus, arousal fluids, and even fecal residue can be found in sheets that have been unwashed for a significant amount of time.

-Can You Get Bed Bugs From Not Washing Your Sheets?
+Can You Get Bed Bugs from Not Washing Your Sheets?

-Simply failing to wash your sheets won’t cause your home to become infested with bed bugs.
+Failing to wash your sheets won’t cause your home to become infested with bed bugs.
 Whether your home is clean or dirty is of little interest to these parasitic insects.

 Bed bugs are most likely to be brought to your home by: